Faculty of Medicine

 Ameloblastoma (71), Odontoma (241), Pleomorphic adenoma (L.III.1), Warthin tumor (194), Mucoepidermoid carcinoma (325), Adenoid cystic carcinoma (324), Oral leukoplakia (271), Oral squamous cell carcinoma (272), Capillary haemangioma (Z.VI.4), Cavernous haemangioma (320)

-Program of autopsy exercises for the winter and summer semester
+Program for autopsy exercises for the winter and summer semester

 Summer semester